-Q: How much coffee do you use to produce 2 cups of drip coffee?
+Q: How much coffee do I need to brew 2 cups of drip coffee?

-A: You’ll want to have 16 oz of water and four tablespoons of coffee.
-For each cup of coffee you want, you should use two tablespoons of coffee and 8 oz of water.
+A: You’ll want to have 16 ounces of water and four tablespoons of coffee.
+For each cup of coffee you want, you should use two tablespoons of coffee and 8 ounces of water.